 Benchmark Assessment for 7th & 8th Graders

-The CLT8 is an online diagnostic or benchmark assessment designed for 7th and 8th graders.
+The CLT8 is an online diagnostic or high school readiness assessment designed for 7th and 8th graders.
 It can be proctored by a parent at home or taken in-school at participating institutions.

 If you are a school administrator seeking to administer the CLT8 to your students, please visit this page for available test dates and ordering instructions.

 Diagnostic or high school readiness assessment for 7th and 8th graders